shpml/fundamentals/06_chapter/09_exercise.md

 2. Navigate into your Downloads directory

-3. Move the World directory from Downloads to your home directory
+3. Move the World directory that you downloaded in the [previous exercise](07_exercise.md) from Downloads to your home directory.

 4. Check to see if you successfully moved the World directory by listing the contents of your home directory